alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 You can set properties in `ReachConfig` object for different purposes.
 Following are all the options used in `ReachConfig`:

 #### Set Device Aliases
 `Aliases` is a `Map` of `String` key-value pairs where key can be any consistent string with a value unique to each device.
-It can be Phone Number, IMEI, MAC Address etc. Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device under a single ID.
+It can be Phone Number, IMEI, MAC Address, or some other machine ID.
+Aliases help the Sense Platform uniquely identify each device over multiple sessions and reinstalls, thus keeping all the data from one device under a single ID.

+Every machine ID or unique ID for Android requires some kind of hardware or software identifier (or combination of the two) to generate one unique value.
+These can include:
+- WiFi MAC address (user can change device)
+- Bluetooth MAC address (the user can change device)
+- Telephony manager (the user might not give permission)
+- Android device ID (can be null in many cases)

 ```java
 Map<String, String> aliases = new HashMap<>();